codebridger/.github/profile/README.md

-# CodeBridger

 Welcome to the official GitHub organization of **CodeBridger**.

 ## About Us

-At CodeBridger, we specialize in developing workflow automations and bespoke AI solutions tailored to the needs of forward-thinking companies.
+Here, we specialize in developing workflow automations and bespoke AI solutions tailored to the needs of forward-thinking companies.
 Our mission is to transform businesses into AI-driven industry leaders by providing innovative and efficient solutions.

 ## Our Services